A basket of fresh picked French lavender

 What are the invariable indefinite adjectives in French?

 The invariable indefinite adjectives in French are chaque, quelques, and plusieurs.
-“Invariable” indefinite adjectives are adjectives where there is no agreement with the noun they modify.
+“Invariable” indefinite adjectives are adjectives where there is no with the noun they modify.
 This means that the spelling remains the same for masculine or feminine nouns.
-The invariable French indefinite adjectives will always be singular (chaque) or plural (quelques, plusieurs), so you won’t need to worry about changing the number of the adjective either.
+The invariable French indefinite adjectives will always be (chaque) or (quelques, plusieurs), so you won’t need to worry about changing the number of the adjective either.
 Let’s take a look at chaque first!

 • Chaque(each, every) expresses a total: it represents all the elements of a total, but taken separately.
 It is always followed by a singular noun.